Estate Planning & Probate: Answers To Common Questions

 Does your law firm handle only rich people’s estates?

 Not at all.
-Many of our clients’ deceased loved ones left estates worth $200,000 or less.
-Others have left millions of dollars in assets.
+Many of our clients’ deceased loved ones left estates worth far less than a rich person’s estate and we handle probate cases that range from a small estate (under $24,000) to multi million dollar estates.
 Our services are efficient as well as thorough.
 We will not take shortcuts, but neither will we take unnecessary steps or waste your time.
-We regularly serve middle-class working clients as well as wealthier ones.
+We regularly serve middle-class working clients, as well as wealthier ones.

 Do you handle wills, trusts or both?